fbk-dhilab/fbk-hwb.github.io/index.md

 ### Documentation

-The source code repositories are provided without any detailed documentation on the microservice functionalities, and wtihout any information on how it is structured, how it can be built, how it could be configured, on which external services relies on, and how to deploy it.
+The source code repositories are provided without any detailed documentation on the microservice functionalities, how it is structured, how it can be built, how it could be configured, on which external services relies on, and how to deploy it.
+An example of the file _helm_ for deploying the microservices in Kubernetes is available [here](https://fbk-hwb.github.io/helm_example.md).

 ### Build